(This is our final blog in our PUE series)

 - Collection of Data

 The time of day, the points at which the monitoring takes place, and the frequency that data is collected all influence the PUE results and make it very difficult to have an accurate comparable PUE indicator.
 There will be spikes in loads at different times in the day and even different times in the year.
 A simple example is that on the hottest day of the year more cooling is going to be needed than on the coldest day of the year.
-(See the full list of requirements on our first blog - What is PUE and Why is it Useful?)

 While yearly results can help at an overview level, the ideal is to have continual daily monitoring to get a genuine impression of efficiency in a data centre.
 This can be quite an undertaking for a data centre manager and is more suitable to some environments than others.